-I had a brief moment of befuddlement when it dawned on me that I didn’t own an ice cream maker, but I quickly realized that with a little bit of MacGyvering, I didn’t need one.
+I created this luscious – and pretty – sorbet when a local restaurant asked me to create a recipe for Champagne raspberry sorbet to serve with a fresh lobster salad.
+I excitedly took the order but then had a brief moment of befuddlement when it dawned on me that I didn’t own an ice cream maker.
+Quickly, though, I realized that with a little bit of MacGyvering, I didn’t need one.

-After making the sorbet mixture, I made sure to test its sugar content with my refractometer, a handy tool that measures the sugar content (Brix) of liquids.
+I headed to my local Whole Foods to pick up some raspberries and a bottle of bubbly, and when I got back to my loft, I busted out my refractometer (stick with me).
+After making the sorbet mixture, I used my refractometer to measure the mixture’s sugar content, known as Brix.
 This is a very important step in sorbet making because in order for your sorbet to set nicely (neither rock hard nor soupy), your mixture needs to have a 30-31 Brix measurement.

 If you don’t have a refractometer, don’t fret.
 You can always use an egg.
 Yes, an egg!
 How?
-Simply drop a clean, fresh egg (fat side down) into your sorbet mixture.
+Simply drop a clean, fresh egg (fat-side down) into your sorbet mixture and observe:

 - If a nickel-size portion of the egg sits above the liquid, then the Brix measurement is correct.